 So you think you might want to go trekking in Nepal?
 Good choice.
-Whether you’re an experienced high-altitude trekker or not, there are fun and challenging options throughout the country, with some of the best mountain views in the world.
+Whether you’re an experienced high-altitude trekker or not, there are fun and challenging options throughout the country.
+Never mind some of the best mountain views in the world…

-But while Nepal is a popular destination in many ways, it’s also quite rugged, and it certainly helps to be clear on all your options before committing to a particular hiking holiday.
-Here’s a guide to all you need to know about trekking in Nepal: when, where, and how to go, and what you need to bring.
+While Nepal is a popular destination for trekkers, it’s also quite rugged.
+Being clear on all your options certainly helps before committing to a particular hike.
+Here’s a guide to all you need to know about trekking in Nepal: when, where and how to go, and what you need to bring.

-Nepal, like all popular travel destinations, has distinct high and low seasons.
+Nepal, like all trekking destinations, has distinct high and low seasons.
 Pick the one that makes best sense for you:

 - Autumn: September to November.
 First peak season.
 Weather is warm but not too hot.
 Skies are generally clear after the monsoon.